These Gluten-Free Sauerkraut Balls - Pyrizhky - are a more allergy-friendly update of a childhood fav. Little buns filled with sauerkraut and bacon!

 I'm kind of surprised that it seems like no one I know here in Minneapolis has ever heard of them!

 While preparing for Pi Day, I decided that it was time to develop a recipe for a gluten-free version.

 These aren't QUITE as soft as the original - and the technique is different for putting them together... but they are full of flavour, inside and out.

 The bread has a great texture, and they're easy to make.

-Looking for more appetizers with some international flair?
-I've got you...
+Looking for more recipes with an international flair?
+I’ve got you covered...

 Share the Love!